tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

     vFloat setsgn(const vFloat v, const vFloat sgn) vFloat setsgn(const vFloat v, const vInt sgn)

-Replacs the sign bit of ''v'' with the sign in ''sgn'' and returns the result (preserving the exponent and mantissa of ''v'').
+Replaces the sign bit of ''v'' with the sign in ''sgn'' and returns the result (preserving the exponent and mantissa of ''v'').
 Note that the ''int32_t'' version takes the sign from bit 0 while the ''vFloat'' and ''vInt'' versions take the sign from the sign bit location (bit 19 on GS and bit 32 on WH).

 .. code-block:: c++